Koromix/rygel/web/koromix.dev/001_index.md

      Menu: Home
      Created: 2017-01-15 -->

+# Introduction

+Hi visitor!

+My name is **Niels Martignène**, and I've been a programmer for over twenty years.
+It all began when I stumbled upon an old [Amstrad CPC-6128](https://en.wikipedia.org/wiki/Amstrad_CPC#CPC6128) in my parents' attic, and found out you could use BASIC to program simple games on it.

+Nowadays I work on various **C++ applications/libraries**, and some **web applications**.
+I also do some C and assembly programming.
+You can find information about some of the open-source projects I've worked on over the years on this website.

+I'm **available for hire**, please contact me on [niels.martignene@protonmail.com](niels.martignene@protonmail.com) if you are interested.

+# Main projects

-# Goupile
+## Goupile

 Goupile is an **open-source electronic data capture** application that strives to make form creation and data entry both powerful and easy.

 Find out more on the [page dedicated to Goupile](goupile).

-# Koffi
+## Koffi

-Koffi is a fast and easy-to-use C FFI module for [Node.js](https://nodejs.org/), featuring:
+Koffi is a **fast and easy-to-use JS to C FFI module** for [Node.js](https://nodejs.org/), featuring:

 * Low-overhead and fast performance (see [benchmarks](https://koffi.dev/benchmarks))
 * Support for primitive and aggregate data types (structs and fixed-size arrays), both by reference (pointer) and by value